 In the following years, the stakeholders became more receptive to the process.
 The menu for developmental projects was expanded to be more responsive to the needs of the communities.
 Discussions were held about including more BuB projects in an agency's budget program for the year 2017 to encourage the CSOs to participate fully in prioritizing and implementing the projects in the communities.
+Implementing the BuB had not been easy.
+The guidelines issued and the series of workshops conducted to educate the stakeholders about the reform seemed inadequate to encourage them to participate.
+We need time to capacitate them in terms of complying with the process and the requirements.
+We need time to get the stakeholders-the government and the CSOs- to internalize the values and principles of the BuB.

-1 As of this publication, Mendoza is a Budget and Management Specialist II of the Budget and Management Bureau for Food Security, Ecological Protection, and Climate Change Management Sector.
+As of this publication, Mendoza is a Senior Budget and Management Specialist of the Budget and Management Bureau for Food Security, Ecological Protection, and Climate Change Management Sector.

-By Vanessa R. Mendoza1
+By Vanessa R. Mendoza